alice-ruv/board-games/README.md

 &nbsp;&nbsp;

-5. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) sends PlayerReadyRequest including userId and gameId as a REST API request.
+6. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) sends PlayerReadyRequest including userId and gameId as a REST API request.
    &nbsp;&nbsp;

-   The REST API function playerReady (PlayerReadyRequest), updates user's subscription to topic including userId and gameId in DB.
+   The REST API function _playerReady (PlayerReadyRequest)_, updates user's subscription to topic including userId and gameId in the database.
    &nbsp;&nbsp;

-   By updating this subscription in the database, we allow user to play multiple games simultaneously, so he can create a new topic with different gameId for every game.
+   Therefore, we allow user to play multiple games simultaneously, so he can create a new topic with different gameId for every game.

 &nbsp;&nbsp;

-7. When two different users created a consumer subscribed to a topic with the same gameId, JMSProducer created server.
+7. When two different users create consumer subscribed to a topic with the same gameId updated in DB (by _playerReady_), JMSProducer created in server
   &nbsp;&nbsp;

    Now the server can interact with the client by sending messages: